 The Vendue Hotel is on the corner of East Bay and Vendue Range, which leads straight to Waterfront Park.
-This hotel has two cool things going for it:

 The building is a collection of historic warehouses, some of which date from the 1780s.
 That said, the historic nature of the building does require some lowered expectations for the accommodations.
 The rooms can be on the small side.
 That said, the food at their restaurant, Drawing Room, and the service in general is fantastic.

 - Historic Charleston City Market

 The Spectator Hotel

 It’s also just as close to all the same attractions.
 Some of the rooms and balconies have views of the Historic Charleston City Market, for example.

 Having grown-up working at a bed and breakfast in Greenwich, Connecticut, I know a thing or two about cleanliness in hospitality.
 That said, this place is fancy: amenities are all high-end, with bathrooms graced with marble.

 Staff is friendly and professional, even when this writer stood confused in the lobby looking for the bar.
 They made a point of not matching my subconscious feeling that it was obvious I had no right to be there.

 The Grand Bohemian

 This boutique hotel has a funky decor.
 While the Vendue Hotel displays art for art’s sake, the selection here is intended to be somewhat off-putting to the casual visitor.
 The retro decor of the common areas pervades into rooms, which are plush with the standard amenities of a boutique hotel.

 Though I personally wouldn’t want to stay in a hotel room after someone’s pet, no offense.

 The Grand Bohemian has more available on the premises than the Spectator:

-Expensive farm-to-table restaurant
+- Expensive farm-to-table restaurant

 But my favorite feature is obviously the rooftop bar and restaurant.
 The drinks are a little pricey, and the view of Meeting Street isn’t exactly impressive.
 But it’s still a pleasant, funky place to see and be seen.

-I’ll be honest, the Restoration on King is more my style if I were looking for a place to stay in Charleston.
-All accommodations are suites, and most have high ceilings, exposed brick walls, and great views of the city.
-That said, I can’t afford it.
-Accommodations like these extensively restored ones right on King Street don’t come cheap.
+I’ll be honest, the Restoration Hotel is more my style if I were looking for a place to stay in Charleston.

 Restoration on King describes itself as uniting classic elegance with a natural and easy going Southern touch.
 And that style pervades the decor, service, and amenities:

-Breakfast is included in the rate, and delivered in picnic baskets
+- Breakfast is included in the rate, and delivered in picnic baskets

-Evening wine and cheese receptions
+- Evening wine and cheese receptions

-Free bike rentals for guests
+- Free bike rentals for guests

-Free access to a nearby fitness club
+- Free access to a nearby fitness club

-2 New Hip Hotels in Downtown Charleston, SC
+3 Newer Hip Hotels in Downtown Charleston, SC

 The next two boutique hotels on the list are a little further away from the others.

-I have followed the luxury boutique hotel Zero George since it opened in 2014.
+I have followed the boutique hotel Zero George since it opened in 2014.

 On the corner of George Street and East Bay (hence the name), Zero George is made-up of five restored buildings from the early 1800s.
 The style of Zero George is elegantly simple, with a mix of period and contemporary decor.
 The landscaped central courtyard is quite pretty.
-Amenities include:

 - Zero Restaurant & Bar

-Free use of bicycles
+- Free use of bicycles

-Evening wine and cheese pairing
+- Evening wine and cheese pairing

 Cooking classes at the Kitchen Carriage House at Zero George are among the most romantic things to do in Charleston, SC.